GNU GRUB: History

 GRUB was initially developed by Erich Boleyn as part of work on booting the operating system GNU/Hurd, developed by the Free Software Foundation.
 In 1999, Gordon Matzigkeit and Yoshinori K. Okuji made GRUB an official software package of the GNU Project and opened the development process to the public.
-As of 2014, the majority of Linux distributions have adopted GNU GRUB 2, as well as other systems such as Sony's PlayStation 4.
+As of 2014, the majority of Linux distributions have adopted GNU GRUB 2.

 Development

-GRUB version 1 (also known as "GRUB Legacy") is no longer under development and is being phased out.
+GRUB version 0 (also known as "GRUB Legacy") is no longer under development and is being phased out.
 The GNU GRUB developers have switched their focus to GRUB 2, a complete rewrite with goals including making GNU GRUB cleaner, more robust, more portable and more powerful.
 GRUB 2 started under the name PUPA.
 PUPA was supported by the Information-technology Promotion Agency (IPA) in Japan.
 PUPA was integrated into GRUB 2 development around 2002, when GRUB version 0.9x was renamed GRUB Legacy.

 Some of the goals of the GRUB 2 project include support for non-x86 platforms, internationalization and localization, non-ASCII characters, dynamic modules, memory management, a scripting mini-language, migrating platform specific (x86) code to platform specific modules, and an object-oriented framework.
 GNU GRUB version 2.00 was officially released on June 26, 2012.

 Three of the most widely used Linux distributions use GRUB 2 as their mainstream boot loader.
 Ubuntu adopted it as the default boot loader in its 9.10 version of October 2009.
 Fedora followed suit with Fedora 16 released in November 2011.
 OpenSUSE adopted GRUB 2 as the default boot loader with its 12.2 release of September 2012.
 Solaris also adopted GRUB 2 on the x86 platform in the Solaris 11.1 release.
-Also Buildroot project use GNU GRUB for x86 and x86_64 targets.
+Buildroot also uses GNU GRUB for x86 and x86_64 targets.

 In late 2015, the exploit of pressing backspace 28 times to bypass the login password was found and quickly fixed.

 Variants

-GNU GRUB is free and open-source software, so several variants have been created.
+GNU GRUB is free software, so several variants have been created.
 Some notable ones, which have not been merged into GRUB mainline: